postgrespro/pg_probackup/Documentation.md

     --retention-window=window
     Default: 0
 Number of days of recoverability.
 Must be a positive integer.
 The zero value disables this setting.

+    --wal-depth=wal_depth
+    Default: 0
+Number of latest valid backups on every timeline that must retain the ability to perform PITR.
+Must be a positive integer.
+The zero value disables this setting.

     --delete-wal
 Deletes WAL files that are no longer required to restore the cluster from any of the existing backups.